 Since 2003, the National Center for Education Statistics (NCES) has compared each state's standard for proficient performance in reading and mathematics at grades 4 and 8 by placing the state standards onto a common scale of National Assessment of Educational Progress (NAEP).
-This process of "state mapping" shows where each state's standards falls on the NAEP scale and in relation to the NAEP achievement levels: Basic, Proficient, and Advanced, providing important contributions to the discussion of state standards.
+This process of "state mapping" shows where each state's standards falls on the NAEP scale and in relation to the NAEP achievement levels: NAEP Basic, NAEP Proficient, and NAEP Advanced, providing important contributions to the discussion of state standards.

-The 2015 report summarizes the results of applying a methodology for mapping state proficiency standards onto the NAEP scales.
-This analysis used state public school data for the 2014–15 school year, and the 2015 NAEP assessments in reading and mathematics for grades 4 and 8.
-The 2015 results are also compared with 2007 results (to show longer- term trends) and 2015 results (to show more immediate changes) in the report.
+The 2017 report summarizes the results of applying a methodology for mapping state proficiency standards onto the NAEP scales.
+This analysis used state public school data for the 2016–17 school year, and the 2017 NAEP assessments in reading and mathematics for grades 4 and 8.
+The 2017 results are also compared with 2007 results (to show longer- term trends) and 2015 results (to show more immediate changes) in the report.
 This report also analyzed the standards of proficient performance of the three major testing programs: ACT Aspire (ACT), The Partnership for Assessment of Readiness for College and Careers (PARCC), and Smarter Balanced Assessment Consortium (SBAC).

-See frequently asked questions about Mapping State Proficiency Standards Onto NAEP Scales: 2015.
+See frequently asked questions about Mapping State Proficiency Standards Onto NAEP Scales: 2017.